bigbasti/sppextender/README.md

 - Load and display prices for coins which are missing in SPP's overview and are always shown as 0.00000000 (like NMD, LAMBO or DVRS)
 - Calculate and display the total value of the users crypto portfolio
 - Check every comission calculated by SPP and display a warning if something is wrong
+- Display a warning in the sum overview if wrongly calculated comissions were detected
 - more to come...

 Installation